serverlessworkflow/specification/specification.md

 }
 ```

 In this case, only the contents of the `user` attribute will be passed to the function.
-The user ID returned by the HTTP request body will then be added to the state data:
+The user ID returned by the REST request body will then be added to the state data:

 ```json
 {